Eric-Ewing/ewinge1.github.io/_pages/teaching.md

 Labs and Starter code can be found [here](https://github.com/ewinge1/TakingArtToTheSkies).

-Some of the final projects can be found on this (youtube playlist)[https://youtube.com/playlist?list=PLMeIXpeMBnRzbd7sbUBqIEipGuuS6xjX0&feature=shared].
+Some of the final projects can be found on this [youtube playlist](https://youtube.com/playlist?list=PLMeIXpeMBnRzbd7sbUBqIEipGuuS6xjX0&feature=shared).
 (Only projects without identifiable information of minors are available to the public.)

 SHINE: Summer Highschool Intensive in Next-generation Engineering, Mentor
 =================================================================